katanaml/katana-skipper/workflow/README.md

 # Katana ML Skipper Workflow

-It returns queue name, based on task ID.
+Returns queue name, based on task ID.
 This allows to route event to the correct queue, without hardcoding logic in the Web API.

 ## Author